bernie-skipole/webparametrics/docs/index.md

 These should now be available by the web.

-## Add project skitest
+## Add project skiwidgets

 On the VPS, as user bernard.

-lxc launch ubuntu:20.04 skitest
+lxc launch ubuntu:20.04 skiwidgets

 lxc list

-This gives container ip address 10.105.192.227
+This gives container ip address 10.105.192.130

-lxc exec skitest -- /bin/bash
+lxc exec skiwidgets -- /bin/bash

 apt-get update